colejarczyk/doc/userguide/levels/menu/customers_download.rst

 Download the customers list
 ===========================

-You can download the list of customers as a CSV file.
+There is also possibility to download a list of customers to a CSV file.

 To download the list of customers:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^